thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 - Fixed inability to get Destroy Radio Tower task with invaders radio tower
 - Fixed possible out of map bounds helicrash position in Helicrash task
 - Fixed possible out of map bounds Arms Dealer position in Find the Arms Dealer task
+- Fixed inability to repair radio towers with Rebuild Assets commander action
+- Fixed Undefined Variable error when mortar support is called by enemy
 - Artillery Response minor fixes
 - Unflip Vehicle various fixes
 - Rebel training minor fixes (45 level cap, price calculations have been adjusted to new skill cap to prevent excessive price snowballing with each training level past 20)